 Zero-access encryption by design

-Your data is encrypted on your device before it ever reaches a server.
-The server stores only encrypted blobs it can never read.
+Your synced profile data is encrypted on your device before it ever reaches a server, so the server stores only encrypted blobs it can never read.
+Calendar app connections are a documented plaintext exception, scoped to your Calendar inbox and read-only subscriptions.

 How encryption works